-- 7.7 The Pendle Local Plan Part 1: Core Strategy 2011-2030 ('the Local Plan') (Document 9) was adopted by the Council in December 2015. - 7.8 The Local Plan builds upon the ambition set out in the Sustainable Community Strategy - 'Our Pendle Our Future: Pendle's Sustainable Community Strategy 2013-2018') (Document 6) ('the Community

-Strategy') namely that the Council wants Pendle to be 'a place where quality of life continues to improve and where people respect one another and their neighbourhoods.
+- 7.7 The Pendle Local Plan Part 1: Core Strategy 2011-2030 ('the Local Plan') (Document 9) was adopted by the Council in December 2015. - 7.8 The Local Plan builds upon the ambition set out in the Sustainable Community Strategy - 'Our Pendle Our Future: Pendle's Sustainable Community Strategy 2008-2018') (Document 25) namely that the Council wants Pendle to be 'a place where quality of life continues to improve and where people respect one another and their neighbourhoods.
 We want Pendle to be a place where everyone aspires to reach their full potential.
 We want to be recognised locally, regionally and nationally as a great area to live, learn, work, play and visit'.

 - 7.9 The Local Plan incorporates this ambition, and significantly the means and intention to achieve it, by setting out a Vision for Pendle in 2030, so as to guide delivery of the broader ambition set out in the Community Strategy by the end of the Local Plan period. - 7.10 Further reference is made to the Community Strategy and the Vision for Pendle 2030 contained in the Local Plan in section 9 below dealing with the third aspect of justification for the CPO: Corporate Policy.
-Reference is made to it here merely to set the context and highlight the fact that delivery of detailed planning policies in the Local Plan that are set out in detail below, form part of a wider strategy designed to drive the improvement of social economic and environmental wellbeing for those who live, work within or visit the Borough . - 7.11 Paragraph 3.11 of the Local Plan identifies the M65 Corridor (consisting of Nelson, Colne, Brierfield and Barrowford, which together contain two thirds of the population of the Borough) as one of three clearly identifiable spatial areas in the Borough, 'each with its own distinctive characteristics and unique opportunities (the other two being the West Craven towns and Rural Pendle). - 7.12 Paragraph 3.16 of the Local Plan chronicles the historical development of the Industrial Estate (with its strategic location off junction 12 of the M65) dating back to the 1980s and how it has become the major employment site for Nelson (as well as Brierfield).
-It is noted that the current estate is home to over 100 businesses employing between 3,500 and 4,000 people. - 7.13 Paragraph 3.17 of the Local Plan makes reference to the historic site of Brierfield Mills, which dominates the local landscape, is located next to the train station in Brierfield, accessed off junction 12 of the M65 and within the vicinity of the Industrial Estate.
+Reference is made to it here merely to set the context and highlight the fact that delivery of detailed planning policies in the Local Plan that are set out in detail below, form part of a wider strategy designed to drive the improvement of social economic and environmental wellbeing for those who live, work within or visit the Borough. - 7.11 Paragraph 3.11 of the Local Plan identifies the M65 Corridor (consisting of Nelson, Colne, Brierfield and Barrowford, which together contain two thirds of the population of the Borough) as one of three clearly identifiable spatial areas in the Borough, 'each with its own distinctive characteristics and unique opportunities (the other two being the West Craven towns and Rural Pendle). - 7.12 Paragraph 3.16 of the Local Plan chronicles the historical development of the Industrial Estate (with its strategic location off junction 12 of the M65) dating back to the 1980s and how it has become the major employment site for Nelson (as well as Brierfield).
+It is noted that the current estate is home to approx. 100 businesses employing between 3,500 and 4,000 people. - 7.13 Paragraph 3.17 of the Local Plan makes reference to the historic site of Brierfield Mills, which dominates the local landscape, is located next to the train station in Brierfield, accessed off junction 12 of the M65 and within the vicinity of the Industrial Estate.
 The Local Plan makes clear that this site has 'great development potential'.
-The Council is working with public and private sector partners (including Lancashire County Council) to deliver 'Northlight' which is a substantial regeneration project designed to create a high quality leisure, residential and educational destination for the area, and do so in a way which maximises the cultural value of the mill which is listed and is clearly a historic asset to the area.
-The Council contends that this project which is in the process of being delivered, would fit well with the proposed extension to the Industrial Estate, in that both are designed to significantly boost the social, economic and environmental wellbeing in the area to the benefit of those who live, work and visit there.
+The Council is working with public and private sector partners (including Lancashire Council) to deliver 'Northlight' which is a substantial regeneration project designed to create a high quality leisure, residential and educational destination for the area, and do so in a way which maximises the cultural value of the mill which is listed and is clearly a historic asset to the area.
+The Council contends that this project which is in the process of being delivered, would fit well with the proposed Phase 2 extension to the Industrial Estate, in that both are designed to significantly boost the social, economic and environmental wellbeing in the area to the benefit of those who live, work and visit there.
+TheIndustrial Estate, as a Strategic Employment Site complements the nearby Trough Laithe Farm Strategic Housing Site at Barrowford, which is accessed by junction 13 of the M65.